qusayhameed/finalCapstone./README.md

 # Task Manager

 ## Description
-TaTask Manager is a Python-based command-line application designed for managing tasks and users.
-This capstone project enhances the functionality of the existing `task_manager.py` file, providing features such as user registration, task assignment, task viewing, and report generation.
+This project, Task Manager, is a command-line-based task management application developed in Python.
+The application allows administrators and limitted options, to register new users, add tasks, view all tasks, and view tasks assigned to a specific user.
+The project focuses on code refactoring using the principle of abstraction and introduces additional features like task editing, marking tasks as complete, and generating reports.

 ## Table of Contents
 - [Installation](#installation)